edbeato/coffee_sales/README.md

 1.)
 I created a sales column by multiplying the quantity of the order by the unit price.

 2.)
 The coffee type was initially populated with abbreviations.
-Having the full name of the coffee type would be more clear so I created a new column called "coffee type name" using the **IF** function.
+Having the full name of the coffee type would be more clear so I created a new column called *coffee type name* using the **IF** function.

 3.)
 Since the company does international business, I wanted to make sure that the all of the units were clear.
 - Tessa's company sells packages in kilograms so I added that to the size column.